 Province/territory Data limitation Prince Edward Island In 2021, information pertaining to Geography (urban and rural/remote) was not reported due to a high proportion of missing values, resulting from the province's transition to a new database.
 Manitoba Over the past several years, the CRNM has made efforts to collect Postal Code of Worksite and/or Postal Code of Residence to support CIHI's health region and urban/rural/remote analysis.
-Postal Code of Primary Worksite • 2017: full postal code collected • 2012, 2018 to 2021: not collected • 2013 to 2016: partial (3 digit) postal code collected Postal Code of Residence • 2012: partial (3 digit) postal code collected 2013 to 2021: full postal code collected Partial postal codes can affect the accuracy of urban and rural/remote assignment.
+Postal Code of Primary Worksite • 2017: full postal code collected • 2018 to 2022: not collected • 2013 to 2016: partial (3 digit) postal code collected Postal Code of Residence 2013 to 2022: full postal code collected Partial postal codes can affect the accuracy of urban and rural/remote assignment.
 Therefore, geographical trends should be interpreted with caution.
 Yukon Starting in 2009, the Yukon Registered Nurses Association (YRNA) implemented a coding change to the element Postal Code of Worksite .
 This change affects the number of nurses employed in small Yukon communities outside of Whitehorse, as reporting was based on the employer's Whitehorse office postal code.
 Caution should be used when reviewing the urban/rural/remote analysis.
 CIHI is working with the YRNA to improve the accuracy of this data element.
 Northwest Territories/ Nunavut In 2019, Geography (urban and rural/remote) was not reported due to a high number of records with a missing Postal Code of Primary Worksite .

-Registered nurse data, 2012 to 2021
+Registered nurse data, 2013 to 2022